 2nd Degree Relations: Your grandparents, and your grandchildren;

-3rd Degree Relations: Your great-grandparents, great-grandchildren, great-uncles and aunts, as well as first cousins;
+3rd Degree Relations: Your great-grandparents, great-grandchildren, great-uncles, and aunts, as well as first cousins;

-4th Degree Relations: Great-great-grandparents, great-great grandchildren, children of your first cousins, etc.
+4th Degree Relations: Great-great-grandparents, great-great-grandchildren, children of your first cousins, etc.

-That said, fact remains that not everyone who is a part of your kin would be related to you by blood or through genes.
+That said, the fact remains that not everyone who is a part of your kin would be related to you by blood or through genes.

 Another factor that impacts one’s perception about incest is their religious belief systems.
 How an individual was brought up all their life does tend to mould their outlook towards romantic/sexual relationships with a family member.